social-media-ethics-automation/book/book_contents/ch06_authenticity/05_design_analysis_facebook_name.md

 You can also consider looking at the [Wikipedia page on the Facebook real-name policy controversy](https://en.wikipedia.org/wiki/Facebook_real-name_policy_controversy)

 ## Repeat Imagine and Design Tasks:
 Select another assumption from the list above that you think is important to address.
 Make sure to choose a different assumption than you used before.
 Choose one that you didn’t come up with yourself, if possible.
-Repeat the Imaging and Design steps.
+Repeat the Imagine and Design steps.